 As a creator on Patreon, you have a number of liabilities and responsibilities to your patrons.
 In brief, you are responsible for refunds, benefits distribution and self-promotion.
-We're going to cover most of your responsibilities as a creator, but if this doesn’t cover all of them, that does not absolve you of the obligation.
+We’ll cover most of your responsibilities as a creator, but if this doesn’t cover all of them that does not absolve you of the obligation.

 In this article, we will review:

 What you create and share via Patreon is your product.
 Your community members are your customers.
 Your work is your product.
 You are not working for Patreon: rather, you’re working for you.
 We hope to make that as easy and as profitable for you as possible.

 You’re running your own business on a platform created and supported by Patreon.
 We want to help in any way we can and at a high level, we can work to resolve a lot, but things eventually devolve back to you.